teodoriu/test-iq/solutions.md

 ### Task #9
 Created the api/me endpoint for the route that returns the user info.
 Created the UserController for the api request and a UserResource resource to return the specified information.

+### Task #10
+Created the models and migrations for cities, counties and regions

+Created the import:cities artisan command that imports the data from the csv file to the database